Kenny2github/skule-bylaws/bylaw-3.md

 ## Warnings
 1. Breach of any of the election rules will result in an official warning, via email from the CRO, along with instructions to amend the breach within twenty-four (24) hours.
-1. If a breach is not amended within twenty-four (24) hours, it will be considered the same as committing the same action again.
+1. If a breach is not amended within twenty-four (24) hours, it will be considered the same as repeating the breach.
-1. All warnings given to a candidate shall be included both on elections.skule.ca and below their statement on vote.skule.ca.
+1. All warnings given to a candidate shall be displayed below their statement on vote.skule.ca.
-1. If a warning is given to a candidate regarding a certain action and the same action is performed again, they will be disqualified.

 ## Disqualifications
-1. The CRO has the sole authority to disqualify a candidate if they receive warnings for three (3) separate breaches, or for other reasons presented in this Chapter.
+1. The CRO has the sole authority to disqualify a candidate.
+The CRO shall disqualify a candidate if:
+   1. the candidate receives warnings for three (3) separate unexcused breaches;
+   1. the candidate repeats any breach for which they received a previous warning;
-1. The CRO has the authority to disqualify a candidate if it is deemed that an infraction of the rules has caused irreparable harm to the integrity of the election.
+   1. they deem that an infraction of the rules has caused irreparable harm to the integrity of the election;
-1. The CRO has the authority to disqualify a candidate for knowingly, blatantly or maliciously acting against the principles of the elections or breaching any election rule.
+   1. the candidate knowingly, blatantly or maliciously acts against the principles of the elections or breaches any election rule; or
+   1. any other reason prescribed in this Bylaw.
+1. The CRO has the sole authority to excuse breaches for the purposes of the three-strikes rule in 9.1.1.a.
 1. A disqualified candidate will not be removed from the ballot, unless they wish to withdraw.
 However, a note shall be added stating they have been disqualified but the decision is subject to appeal.
 1. A disqualified candidate may petition to have their disqualification reviewed.
 Information regarding this process will be included in the disqualification notice.